melexis/sphinx-traceability-extension/doc/usage.rst

     Python-style regular expression used to filter the source items (left column) based on their attributes.
     The attribute value is **not** used as a filter on the *target* part.
     When omitted, no filtering is done on the source item attributes

+:sourceattributes: *optional*, *multiple arguments (space-separated)*

+    A list of attributes.
+For each attribute, the value for each source item gets added to the matrix in a new column, after the column that contains the source items.

+:targetattributes: *optional*, *multiple arguments (space-separated)*

+    A list of attributes.
+For each attribute, the value for each target item gets added to the matrix in a new column, after the column that contains the target items.
+This option cannot be enabled when the ``:target:`` contains more than one regex.
+Note that this option implies ``:splittargets:``.

+:splittargets: *optional*, *flag*

+    Split up every target item in a separate cell.
+By default, they are listed in a single cell per source (and per ``:target:`` regex).

+:hidesource: *optional*, *flag*

+    When enabled, the column with the source items is hidden.

+:hidetarget: *optional*, *flag*

+    When enabled, all columns with target items are hidden.

 :group: *optional*, *choice: top/bottom*